nixworks/public/news/2011/05/31/README.md

 ##### Cameroon
 ### [Riot police in Cameroon arrest and disperse hundreds of farmers protesting in the capital Yaounde over poor road conditions and low state support for agriculture. ](/news/2011/05/31/riot-police-in-cameroon-arrest-and-disperse-hundreds-of-farmers-protesting-in-the-capital-yaounde-over-poor-road-conditions-and-low-state-su.md)
-_Context: Yaounde, Cameroon, agriculture_
+_Context: Cameroon, Yaounde, agriculture_

 ##### J. R. R. Tolkien
 ### [The titles and release dates of the two films based on J. R. R. Tolkien's "The Hobbit" are announced. ](/news/2011/05/31/the-titles-and-release-dates-of-the-two-films-based-on-j-r-r-tolkien-s-the-hobbit-are-announced.md)
-_Context: The Hobbit, J. R. R. Tolkien_
+_Context: J. R. R. Tolkien, The Hobbit_

 ##### Economy of Japan
 ### [Japan's unemployment rate rises to 4.7% and average wages drop for the second consecutive month. ](/news/2011/05/31/japan-s-unemployment-rate-rises-to-4-7-and-average-wages-drop-for-the-second-consecutive-month.md)